karthikvibuthi/Income-Prediction/README.md

 This project demonstrates the effectiveness of ensemble methods in refining classification accuracy and expanding the scope of income prediction models.

----

-Feel free to adjust or elaborate further based on the specific details and findings of your income prediction project!